 For more efficient processing of your referral, please submit your documents to our secure online site by clicking here.
 You will be directed to the AI Box.net account to upload your documents for review by the Professional Practice department.

 Complaints may also be submitted via postal mail or email:

 200 W. Madison Suite 1500

 Because the Appraisal Institute peer review proceedings are confidential, you should not expect to hear about the status or results of your referral, although certain types of disciplinary actions are published.

 If you have a problem with an appraiser who is not a Member, Candidate or Practicing Affiliate of the Appraisal Institute you may want to contact your state’s appraiser regulatory agency to see if they have jurisdiction.

 If a Designated member, Candidate for Designation, Practicing Affiliate, or Affiliate receives a disciplinary action of censure, suspension or expulsion, the Appraisal Institute publishes a notice of the disciplinary action imposed and the ethical rules violated.

-If you would like to check if a specific individual received a published disciplinary action prior to 2010, please contact us at firstname.lastname@example.org.
+If you would like to check if a specific individual received a published disciplinary please contact us at firstname.lastname@example.org.